ytyfeng/Distributed_Recon/README.md

-# Distributed_Recon
+# STRATUS 2021 Distributed Recon Presentation

-Presentation slides for "A Pipeline for Distributed High-resolution 3D Reconstruction of Urban Scenes from Point Clouds" at STRATUS 2021
+Presentation slides for "A Pipeline for Distributed High-resolution 3D Reconstruction of Urban Scenes from Point Clouds" at STRATUS 2021.

+Authors: Ty Feng, Amin Sarafraz, Christopher Mader